DougTheDruid/SoT-ESP-Framework/README.md

 framework for any commercial purposes (selling "your" version which is based on this framework) without contacting me and recieving my approval prior.

+### What version of the game does this work with?
+**Currently, this hack only works with the Microsoft version of the game.** I am currently working through debugging the issues plagueing the Steam version, but at the time of writting, I expect that to take a number of days.

 ### Why Python?!
 Python is at its root a more user-friendly (IMO) version of C. Hypothetically, we can perform any C action using python, but make it more readible and beginner-friendly.
 I am also much more comfortable developing in Python and saw this as